-Providers of AAC devices are expected to comply with the Louisiana New Assistive Devices Warranty Act, R.S § 51:2762 to 2767.
+Providers of AAC devices are expected to comply with the Louisiana New Assistive Devices Warranty Act, La.
+Rev. Stat. §§ 51:2762 to 2767.

 One of the provisions of this law is that all persons who make, sell, or lease assistive devices, including AAC devices, must provide those who buy or lease the equipment with a warranty which lasts at least one year from the time the equipment is delivered to the recipient.
-If, during the warranty period, the equipment does not work, the manufacturer or dealer must make an attempt to repair the equipment.